 I managed a well-lit photo of the unloading tracks, even though no LATX covered hoppers were visible.
-These newer WFRX (Wells Fargo Rail Corporation) cars are slowly replacing the LATX cars.
+These newer WFRX (Wells Fargo Rail Corporation) and EAMX cars are slowly replacing the LATX cars.
 A view of the Lantic logo:

 Check out this model railroady trackwork with Lantic's spur (left to right in photo) crossing Mimico wye tracks, complete with stop signs leading to Lantic, taken from the Islington Avenue overpass:

 Also from the Islington overpass, the unloading shed at Lantic, with two LATX cars now visible!
 Two cars can be unloaded in four hours.
 Two cars are usually here at one time, with another nine on a spur west of Islington Ave. which Lantic's Trackmobile can access.

 Just around the corner, several LATX cars were being held off-spot.
 There is space on this track for nine cars.
 Notice the unique Salco hatch covers and plastic lining, which flap fancily while heading along the Kingston Sub!

 Ground view of the other end of the string of LATX covered hoppers taken from Eighth Street.
 Notice wheel stops on track, and GO locomotive at VIA's nearby Toronto Maintenance Centre: